Ubirr Rock Art Talks

 Learn how the rock art demonstrates how people adapted to environmental change, and the reasons why Aboriginal people created rock art and how the styles, materials and subjects of the art has changed over time.

 Rainbow Serpent, 20 minutes

-The Rainbow Serpent is an important creation ancestor who tells stories of the creation era, and the relationships and responsibilities of Aboriginal people in Kakadu.
-The kinship system is integral to Indigenous connections and roles.
-Attend the ranger guided talk to find out more.
+The Rainbow Serpent is an important creation ancestor who tells stories of the creation era and the relationships and responsibilities of Aboriginal people in Kakadu.
+The kinship system is integral to these relationships and responsibilities.

 Stories on stone

 Storytelling is part of traditional Indigenous education, and teaching and learning has taken place at Ubirr for many thousands of years.
 There are two stories shown at this site, the Fighting Figures and the Namarrkan Sisters.

 The Fighting Figures tell a story about traditional law, while children are warned of the dangers of saltwater crocodiles through the story of the Namarrkan Sisters.

 The views of the floodplain show relationships between landscapes and people in Kakadu.
 There are a variety of different landscapes, habitats and clan groups around this area that can be pointed out from this lookout.
 Look out at the view and see it from a cultural or scientific point of view.